People and Places

 Island is situated at the heart of the Lindisfarne National

-dunelands, intertidal sand and mud flats, saltmarsh and ancient
+Extensive dunelands, intertidal sand and mud flats, saltmarsh and

-raised beaches support a wide variety of plant life and attract
+ancient raised beaches support a wide variety of plant life and

-vast numbers of birds.
+attract vast numbers of birds.
 Large numbers of shorebirds.
-Bar-Tailed

-Godwits, Knots and Redshanks can be seen on the extensive mudflats
+Bar-Tailed Godwits, Knots and Redshanks can be seen on the

-times, especially autumn.
-In winter, the mudflats hold large
+during migration times, especially autumn.
+In winter, the mudflats

-populations of wildfowl including thousands of wigeon and a
+hold large populations of wildfowl including thousands of wigeon

 population.
 Holy Island is an internationally important area for